Age 65 and Older

-In 2006, Americans age 65 and over who identify themselves as Hispanic or Latino comprise 6.4% of all older Americans.
-There were an estimated 2.4 million older adults in this category in 2006 (U.S. Census Bureau, Population Estimates and Projections).
+In 2020, Americans age 65 and over who identify themselves as Hispanic or Latino comprise 9% of all older Americans.
+There were an estimated 4.6 million older adults in this category in 2020 (AoA 2020).

-By 2050, the Hispanic population is projected to comprise 18% of the older population.
+By 2060, the Hispanic population is projected to comprise 21% of the older population.
 By 2028, the Hispanic population aged 65 and older is expected to be the largest racial/ethnic minority in this age group.
-The older Hispanic/Latino population is expected to grow more quickly than other ethnic minority groups from over 2 million in 2005 to 15 million in 2050, so by 2028, it is projected that the 65 and older population will surpass the non-Hispanic Black population in that age category.
+The older Hispanic/Latino population is expected to grow more quickly than other ethnic minority groups.
+Currently the older Hispanic/Latino population is slightly smaller than the Black population but by 2060, it is expected that the Hispanic/Latino will number approximately 19.9 million whereas the Black population will number 12.1. million.

 Table 1 and Figure 1 compare the percentage of each of the total ethnic populations that are 65 and over.
 Cuban older adults represent the oldest cohort when compared to the other subgroups and make up a higher percentage of elderly over 65 compared to the overall elder population.